leanghoun/leanghoun.github.io/docs/voron-trident/mods-tweaks.md

 ## 6-pin MicroFit Skirt Insert

 Two sources for this modd; [6-pin MicroFit Skirt Insert](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/StvPtrsn/Parts_Jigs_and_Mods/Parts) and the [Lock](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Jon/adxl345_skirt_keystone/STL).
 Provides an interface for the ADXL345 cable to make Input Shaper calibration easier.

-## StealthBurner Beta

-Using [StealthBurner Beta](https://github.com/VoronDesign/Voron-Afterburner/tree/sb-beta/STLs/Stealthburner) on top of the new ClockWork1 printed front.
-And using Hartk's PCB cover to contain the wiring though I do not have a toolhead PCB.

 ## Eddie's LED Bar Clip